bureauforgood/mariadelaguardia.com/README.md

 `cd` in to the project directory

-`npm install` - this will download the project's dependancies
+`npm install` : installs the project's dependencies

-`gulp` - this will compile the application and launch a browsersync session
+`gulp` : compiles the application and launch a browsersync session

+`gulp build` : compiles the application into the /dist/ directory

 ## Content Editing
+Changes to the site content is accomplished by directly editing the Pug source files and pushing them to the repo.
+This will trigger a Netlify deploy to the production environment.

 ### Global Variables & Layout
 `/src/layouts/_main.pug`
 * Set site variables